At 38 miles beyond the Homestead entrance to Everglades National Park, the outpost called Flamingo is too far down the road for many park visitors.

 Before you go, you must acquire a back-country permit at the Flamingo ranger station.
 While some back-country camping locations have a limited number of permits, there are many permits for beach camping along Cape Sable, so it’s generally possible to obtain a permit for these on the morning of your departure, according to the National Park Service website.

-Allow four to five hours to reach East Cape Sable, 11 miles away.
+Allow four to six hours to reach East Cape Sable, 11 miles away.

 Paddling east from Flamingo in Florida Bay